AshridgeTechnologies/elemento/design/Server side apps.md

 - App connector (or similar idea) also used for third party APIs
 - App connector could hold the cache and adjust call details if needed, make fetch call
 - Return Pending from each call until it resolves, as with Collection and db
+- On server side, prefix all calls with await
+- Detect which functions are async by inspecting them BUT can return promise from non async function
+- Mark functions as sync to avoid using await

 Decisions 9 Sep 22
 ------------------